 In June, North Carolina’s state senate rejected proposals to allocate funding for the compensation program.
 “North Carolina was the third most populous state in this nation to sterilize its victims”, North Carolina State Representative Larry Womble stated.
 “This state and this country can do better than this.
 We are ashamed of what has happened.”

 Opponents cited budgetary restraints and concerns of setting an unfair precedent for other groups that claim to have been victimized as the main reasons for their vote.
-And some argue that paying victims for what was a legal program could lead to subsequent payouts tied to America’s other historic atrocities such as slavery.
+And some argue that paying victims for what was a legal program [compare to here] could lead to subsequent payouts tied to America’s other historic atrocities such as slavery.
 The defeat weighs heaviest on the surviving victims, but they are not giving up.

 “This program was always hiding in plain sight,” editor of Winston-Salem Journal John Railey told NPR.
 “And now I’m the editorial page editor of my paper, pushing for compensation of these folks that guys who sat in my chair back in the day pushed to have sterilized, for all intents and purposes.”